openstack/rally/doc/user_stories/nova/boot_server.rst

 *(Contributed by Alexander Maretskiy, Mirantis)*

-Below we describe how we found a `bug in keystone <https://bugs.launchpad.net/keystone/+bug/1360446>`_ and achieved 2x average performance increase at booting Nova servers after fixing that bug.
-Our initial goal was to benchmark the booting of a significant amount of servers on a cluster (running on a custom build of `Mirantis OpenStack <https://software.mirantis.com/>`_ v5.1) and to ensure that this operation has reasonable performance and completes with no errors.
+Below we describe how we found a `bug in Keystone`_ and achieved 2x average performance increase at booting Nova servers after fixing that bug.
+Our initial goal was to benchmark the booting of a significant amount of servers on a cluster (running on a custom build of `Mirantis OpenStack`_ v5.1) and to ensure that this operation has reasonable performance and completes with no errors.

 Goal
 ----